What is the Link Between ADHD and Alcohol?

 Treatment Solutions for ADHD and AUD Dual Diagnosis

 One of the biggest risks of someone abusing alcohol over an extended time period is developing AUD.
 Alcoholism is a serious disease that can have devastating effects on someone’s life.
-For someone with a dual diagnosis of ADHD and AUD, a comprehensive rehab program is the answer.
+For someone with a dual diagnosis of ADHD and AUD, a comprehensive rehab program is an answer.

 Treatment elements for this dual diagnosis are selected to address and treat both disorders at the same time: